Martin St. Louis: Tampa Bay Lightning (2000–2014)

 A few teams expressed interest in St. Louis.
 He chose to sign with the Tampa Bay Lightning as he believed they were the most likely to give him playing time in the NHL.
 He made his debut with the team on October 6, 2000.
 He struggled at first, failing to score a goal in the first six weeks of the season and again found himself out of the lineup at times.
 Realizing that he was at a career crossroads, St. Louis abandoned the changes to his game that his NHL coaches had impressed on him, trusting his own instincts.
-He scored his first goal of the season in on November 22, 2000, and finished the season playing in 78 games with 18 goals, 22 assists and 40 points – 34 of which came after December 1.
+He scored his first goal of the season on November 22, 2000, and finished the season playing in 78 games with 18 goals, 22 assists and 40 points – 34 of which came after December 1.

 While leading the team with 16 goals midway through the 2001–02 season, St. Louis suffered a broken leg following an awkward check by Josef Melichar of the Pittsburgh Penguins on January 23, 2002.
 Consequently, he appeared in only 53 of Tampa Bay's 82 games, finishing with 35 points.

 He had a breakout season in 2002–03, finishing fourth in team scoring with 70 points and tying Vincent Lecavalier for the team lead with 33 goals along with 37 assists.
 He led the team in plus-minus at +10 and appeared in his first NHL All-Star Game.
 St. Louis won the puck control relay event and finished second in the fastest skater events of the 2003 All-Star Game's skills competition.
 He scored his first career hat-trick on January 30, 2003, in a game against the Carolina Hurricanes.
 In the 2003 playoffs, Tampa Bay won its first playoff series in franchise history when they eliminated the Washington Capitals.
 Three of St. Louis' seven goals were game-winners, including the overtime goal in the sixth game that won the series against the sixth-seeded Capitals before falling in five games in the second round to the second-seeded New Jersey Devils.
 He led the team with 12 points (seven goals, five assists) in all 11 playoff games.